- Sports Leagues

 Roto me te Whakaeke Poti

-Leading up to COVID-19 Alert Level 2, make sure your recreational vessel, no matter how big or small, stays safe.
+During COVID-19 Alert Level 1, make sure your recreational vessel, no matter how big or small, stays safe.
 Do this by following the prep, check, know message - prepare your boat, check your gear and know the rules before you’re on the water.

 Wear your lifejacket